Keywords

 Results: Total costs, incremental cost, total outcomes, incremental outcomes, ICER, NMB, and authors’ conclusions on the cost-effectiveness of the strategies.

-Pre-diagnosis dementia strategies will be categorized into four groups: identification, pharmacological and non-pharmacological interventions, and management.
+Pre-diagnosis dementia strategies will be categorised into three groups: identification, risk reduction, and others.

 According to the available data and the variation in study quality, method, or design, narrative synthesis provides guidance on the interpretation and reliability of estimates to inform allocation decisions.
 The extracted data will be presented in a summary table of the key extracted items.
 Figures will be used to portray the production of studies over time and geographic location.